Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/4-perform-sentiment-analysis-in-excel-jdp.md

 1. Finish up by typing some text strings of your own and seeing how they score for sentiment.

-UDFs written in Python open Excel to a new whole new world of possibilities thanks to the rich ecosystem of Python libraries available for machine learning, statistical analysis, and more.
+UDFs written in Python open Excel to a new whole new world of possibilities thanks to the rich ecosystem of Python libraries available for machine learning, statistical analysis, and tasks.